SchemeDraw/AcademicPaperToVideoConverter/README.md

 This repo converts academic papers into videos that explain the paper contents briefly.
 Usually the videos are of length 10-20 minutes.

 Note that this model can hallucinate and may not be the best fit for all papers.
+(Bonus: here we generate some great paper videos on [Trend in Research](https://www.youtube.com/@trendinresearch))

 You have two ways to run paper to video generation.